 - You might become socially withdrawn, avoiding interaction with friends and family to spare yourself worry.
 Going to work feels unnaturally stressful, often compelling you to take time off.

 - You could also experience a variety of physical symptoms like tiredness, dizziness, and an irregular heartbeat.
 Additional ailments include headaches, muscle aches, and stomach aches.

 - Excessive sweating, shortness of breath, dry mouth, and trembling can also develop.

-- You might also have trouble falling asleep, further contributing to your anxiety and stress.5
+- You might also have trouble falling asleep,

 Generally, a constant stream of worry for at least six months is enough to warrant a GAD diagnosis.
 However, if your anxiety is affecting your daily life, don’t hesitate to see your doctor.
 He or she may perform tests to ensure that other conditions like anemia or hyperthyroidism aren’t causing your symptoms.